MilkSilk/masters_thesis/game_balance/README.md

 defined.

 ## TODO:
-- Implement the game itself
-    - Create environment: fight/duel system, outcome evaluation etc.
-    - Character/weapon objects which will be altered by AI for balance
 - Create AIs
     - RL solution (duh!)
     - Analysing OLS parameters, and automating game changes based on